marlbenchmark/off-policy/README.md

 - [Multiagent Particle-World Environments (MPEs)](https://github.com/openai/multiagent-particle-envs)

 ## 1. Usage
-**WARNING: by default all experiments assume a shared policy by all agents i.e. there is one neural network shared by all agents**
+**WARNING #1: by default all experiments assume a shared policy by all agents i.e. there is one neural network shared by all agents**
+**WARNING #2: QMIX, VDN and MADDPG are thoroughly tested; we display results using our implementation here: TODO.

 All core code is located within the offpolicy folder.
 The algorithms/ subfolder contains algorithm-specific code for all methods.
 RMADDPG and RMATD3 refer to RNN implementationso of MADDPG and MATD3, and mQMIX and mVDN refer to MLP implementations of QMIX and VDN.
+We additionally support prioritized experience replay (PER).

 * The envs/ subfolder contains environment wrapper implementations for the MPEs and SMAC.